I. Purpose of This Text

 Each creates points of capture.

-The cryptobourgeoisie, by definition, avoids these structures.
+The cryptobourgeoisie avoids these structures by design.
 Its continuity is maintained through:

 - texts rather than slogans